methodicalcloud/methodicalcloud-site/content/blog/what-im-not-automating-yet.md

 ---
 title: "What I'm Not Automating (Yet) — And Why That's Intentional"
-date: "2025-05-14"
+date: '2025-05-14'
 excerpt: "Automation is powerful—but knowing when to wait is even more important.
 Here's why I’m intentionally holding back."
 tags: [automation, systems, strategy, intentionality]
-author: "Larry Smith Jr."
+author: 'Larry Smith Jr.'
-authorRole: "Founder, Methodical Cloud"
+authorRole: 'Founder, Methodical Cloud'
-description: "Everyone talks about what they’re automating.
-Here’s a look at what I’m deliberately not automating—and why that matters more than you think."
+description: 'Everyone talks about what they’re automating.
+Here’s a look at what I’m deliberately not automating—and why that matters more than you think.'
-slug: "what-im-not-automating-yet"
+slug: 'what-im-not-automating-yet'
-revision: "1.0"
+revision: '1.0'
-purpose: "Explain the rationale behind deliberately delaying automation in specific contexts"
+purpose: 'Explain the rationale behind deliberately delaying automation in specific contexts'
 ---

 Everyone loves showing off what they’ve automated.